-- 1. 50% of the beneficiaries said they are familiar with the SMEPS GM system and 50% of them said they are not familiar. - 2.
-Some locations of the HCC changed in cooperation with SMEPS. - 3.
-All beneficiaries were happy and asked to increase to install the HSC and HCC and they are happy donated the land voluntary. - 4.
+- 5. 50% of the beneficiaries said they are familiar with the SMEPS GM system and 50% of them said they are not familiar. - 6.
+Some locations of the HCC changed in cooperation with SMEPS. - 7.
+All beneficiaries were happy and asked to increase to install the HSC and HCC and they are happy donated the land voluntary. - 8.
 Most of the farmers committee initiated in the HSC and select completed for the HCC, and they were very satisfied2.
-See figure (7) No. (11)

-7. FAO conducted six training sessions and stakeholder's consultations under YFSRRP in 2023, see the figure (11) below: (Cover photograph: © FAO Yemen)
+7. FAO conducted six training sessions and stakeholder's consultations under YFSRRP in 2023, see the figure (10) below: (Cover photograph: © FAO Yemen)

 NO. Training conducted / sub activities /YFSRRP Training Conducted Governorate Number of participants Date of training and Awareness 1 Lotus Hotel, targeting FAO staff, Implementing partners (IPS): SMEPS and SDF, (International organization) Aden 19 23 Mar 2023 2 Lotus Hotel, targeting Female Working Groups from MAIFW Aden 6 March 2023 3 Agriculture University targeting Community-Based Animal Health Workers (CAHWs).
-ESS and OHS GBV/SEA/SH mitigation sensitivity approach, Code of Conduct clauses, and obligations and accountability for the affected population GRM under YFSRRP Lahaj 71 23 Mar 2023 4 Lotus Hotel, targeting field farmers took place in Farmers harvest MAIFW Office A4.
-039 E3 =30 Aden 49 23 Oct 2023 5 FAO office - Sana'a targeting FAO staffs, Implementing partners (IPS): SMEPS and SDF, (International organization) Sana'a 7 9 Set 2023 6 Al-Bustan Hotel, in the Home Gardening activities Sana'a 29 20 Sept 2023
+ESS and OHS GBV/SEA/SH mitigation sensitivity approach, Code of Conduct clauses, and obligations and accountability for the affected population GRM under YFSRRP Lahaj 71 23 Mar 2023 4 Lotus Hotel, targeting field farmers took place in Farmers harvest MAIFW Office Aden 49 23 Oct 2023 5 FAO office - Sana'a targeting FAO staffs, Implementing partners (IPS): SMEPS and SDF, (International organization) Sana'a 7 9 Set 2023 6 Al-Bustan Hotel, in the Home Gardening activities Sana'a 29 20 Sept 2023

-Figure 11 The FAO Training Sessions and Stakeholders Consultations Conducted Under YFSRRP in 2023
+Figure 10 The FAO Training Sessions and Stakeholders Consultations Conducted Under YFSRRP in 2023